-Advantages Disadvantages Non- approach Violator is positioned between officer and target vehicle, helping prevent interference by violator/occupants during the pullover.
-If vehicle has tinted windows, officer avoids visibility issues.
-Unable to directly monitor the actions of the remaining occupants of the vehicle (hiding contraband/weapons).
-NOTE: It is recommended that the officer not allow any occupants, except the driver, to exit the target vehicle.
-NOTE: Officer conducting the pullover is responsible for the violator's safety.
+Advantages Disadvantages Non- approach Violator is positioned between peace officer and target vehicle, helping prevent interference by violator/occupants during the pullover.
+If vehicle has tinted windows, peace officer avoids visibility issues. mor rem the able to directly nitor the actions of the naining occupants of vehicle (hiding traband/weapons).
+NOTE: It is recommended that the peace officer not allow any occupants, except the driver, to exit the target vehicle.
+NOTE : Peace officer conducting the pullover is responsible for the violator's safety.

-Visual checks of target vehicle

-The patrol officer's observation of the target vehicle begins at the inception of the vehicle pullover and continues until the pullover is completed.

-As the patrol officer approaches a target vehicle on foot, that officer has the advantage of time and location to visually check the interior of the target vehicle more carefully.
-Such plain view checks may provide the officer with probable cause for further investigation and more complete lawful searches of the vehicle's interior.

-Indicators of possible criminal activity include, but are not limited to:

-- an empty holster,
+Visual checks of The patrol officer's observation of the target vehicle begins at the inception of the vehicle pullover and continues until the pullover is completed. target vehicle As the patrol officer approaches a target vehicle on foot, that patrol officer has the advantage of time and location to visually check the interior of the target vehicle more carefully.
+Such plain view checks may provide the patrol officer with probable cause for further investigation and more complete lawful searches of the vehicle's interior.
+Indicators of possible criminal activity include, but are not limited to: an empty holster, ammunition, firearm magazines, actual firearms or other weapons, or instrumentalities or evidence directly associated with a crime (e.g., ski mask, drug paraphernalia, etc.).
+NOTE: For additional information regarding plain view inspections and vehicle searches, refer to LD 16: Search and Seizure .
+Exterior checks Patrol officers who are approaching a vehicle on foot may check the exterior of the trunk visually and by hand.
+An open trunk/unsecured trunk or a trunk with the lock punched out may merit reassessing the situation and taking additional high-risk precautions (e.g., patrol officer being set up for an ambush, etc.).

-- ammunition,

-- firearm magazines,

-- actual firearms or other weapons, or

-- instrumentalities or evidence directly associated with a crime (e.g., ski mask, drug paraphernalia, etc.).

-For additional information regarding plain view inspections and vehicle searches, refer to LD 16: Search and Seizure.

-Exterior checks

-Patrol officers who are approaching a vehicle on foot may check the exterior of the trunk visually and by hand.

-An open trunk/unsecured trunk or a trunk with the lock punched out may merit reassessing the situation and taking additional high-risk precautions (e.g., officer being set up for an ambush, etc.).

-Other observations

-By looking at the target vehicle's mirrors, approaching patrol officers can observe the facial expressions and other nonverbal cues of the target vehicle's driver and any occupants.
-If individuals display signs of fear, panic, or over interest, the officer may wish to take additional safety precautions during the approach.

-Approaching officers should also be aware of the position of the driver's and occupant's hands.
-If hands are not visible, officers may wish to halt their approach and direct the driver and occupants to place their hands in plain view.
+Other observations By looking at the target vehicle's mirrors, approaching patrol officers can observe the facial expressions and other nonverbal cues of the target vehicle's driver and any occupants.
+If individuals display signs of fear, panic, or over interest, the patrol officer may wish to take additional safety precautions during the approach.
+Approaching patrol officers should also be aware of the position of the driver's and occupant's hands.
+If hands are not visible, patrol officers may wish to halt their approach and direct the driver and occupants to place their hands in plain view.
 NOTE: The need for effective tactical safety should be coupled with professional and courteous conduct.

-Example: A patrol officer pulled over a car for a speeding violation.
+Examples Example: A patrol officer pulled over a car for a speeding violation.
 The stop occurred during daylight hours on a residential street.
 The driver is a female in her late 20s and she is the only occupant.
-The officer chose to make a driver side approach.
+The patrol officer chose to make a driver side approach.
 This was the quickest route to the driver and there were no objective reasons to use another approach.

-Example: An officer stopped a vehicle for speeding on an interstate highway during the afternoon rush hour.
+Example: A patrol officer stopped a vehicle for speeding on an interstate highway during the afternoon rush hour.
 The driver was the only occupant.
-The officer chose to approach the vehicle on the passenger side in order to avoid being exposed to the passing traffic.
+The patrol officer chose to approach the vehicle on the passenger side in order to avoid being exposed to the passing traffic.
 Example: A patrol officer stopped a pickup truck for speeding.
 After the truck came to a complete stop with the patrol car behind it, a large dog in the back of the truck began to bark and try to jump out.
-The officer directed the driver to the curb, so that the officer did not risk being bitten on approach.
+The patrol officer directed the driver to the curb, so that the patrol officer did not risk being bitten on approach.